BusFactor1Inc/evmas/README.md

 	s pop		;; s is replaced by the above string and popped

+	;; Multiple instructions can be defined in a list .define sequence (10 10 add)

 Files may be included with the .include "<filename>" directive and are inserted inline into the bytecode stream.